Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

 \begin{proof} Let $g\colon \coprod Z_i=Z\to Y$ be an atlas of $Y$.
-By Poincar\'e duality, $g^!$ is conservative, and $h_i^!$ exhibits $\cD(Z,\lambda)$ as the product of $\cD(Z_i,\lambda)$, where $h_i\colon Z_i\to Z$.
+By the Poincar\'e duality, $g^!$ is conservative, and $h_i^!$ exhibits $\cD(Z,\lambda)$ as the product of $\cD(Z_i,\lambda)$, where $h_i\colon Z_i\to Z$.
 Therefore, to show that $f^!$ preserves small colimits, it suffices to show that, for every $i$, $(f\circ g_i)^!$ preserves small colimits, where $g_i\colon Z_i\to Y$.
 We may thus assume that $X$ and $Y$ are both affine schemes.
 Let $i$ be a closed embedding of $Y$ into an affine space over $X$.
 It then suffices to show that $i^!$ preserves small colimits, which follows from the finiteness of cohomological dimension of $j_*$, where $j$ is the complementary open immersion.

-To show that \eqref{4eq:pistar} and \eqref{4eq:pish} are right-adjointable, we reduce by Lemma \ref{3le:limit_adjointable} to the case of affine schemes.
-By the factorization above and Poincar\'e duality, the assertion for $f^!$ reduces to the assertion for $f_*$.
-We may further assume that $\Xi'=\Xi=\{*\}$.
+To show that \eqref{b6eq:upperstar_pi} and \eqref{b6eq:lowersh_pi} are right adjointable, we reduce by Lemma \ref{b4le:adjoint_limit} to the case of affine schemes.
+By the factorization above and the Poincar\'e duality, the assertion for $f^!$ reduces to the assertion for $f_*$.
+We may further assume that $\Xi'=\Xi=\{\ast\}$ where $\lambda=(\Xi,\Lambda)$ and $\lambda'=(\Xi',\Lambda')$.
 In this case, it suffices to take a resolution of $\Lambda'$ by free $\Lambda$-modules.

-For the second assertion, by smooth base change, we may assume that $X$ is an affine Noetherian scheme.
-By alternating \v{C}ech resolution, we may assume that $Y$ is a scheme.
-The assertion in this case has been recalled above. \end{proof}
+For the last assertion, by smooth base change, we may assume that $X$ is an affine Noetherian scheme.
+In this case, by Lemma \ref{6le:cohdim}, $f_*\colon \cD(Y,\lambda)\to \cD(X,\lambda)$ commutes with small colimits and hence admits a right adjoint. \end{proof}